-Sailor Moon: Another Story is an RPG based mostly on the Sailor Moon anime, taking place after the S season.
+Sailor Moon: Another Story is an RPG based mostly on the first Sailor Moon anime, (with some manga elements) taking place after the S season.
 The girls' enemies are the Oppositio Senshi, a team of Evil Knockoffpsycho rangers, who are led by the mysterious Apsu.
 Apsu and the Oppositio Senshi are futzing around with time, resurrecting previous enemies of Sailor Moon.
 Well, we obviously can't let them get away with that, now can we?

 This Work Contains the Following Examples: